asseco-voice/laravel-code-quality/README.md

 This repository is meant to be a single place for PHP related quality standards when it comes to committing code from any PHP microservice to repository.
-Its main purpose is creating Git hooks which would catch any pre-commit action and see whether code is written according to agreed standards.
+Its main purpose is creating [git hooks](https://githooks.com/) which would catch any pre-commit action and see whether code is written according to agreed standards.
 If it fails, commit will not be made.

 Naming conventions in this document: